MySQL Multi-Table Operations

 In this lab, we've covered the essential aspects of working with multiple tables in MySQL:

-2. Using INNER JOIN to combine matching records from multiple tables
+2. Using INNER JOIN to combine matching records from multiple tables, showing how to select relevant columns using prefixes and aliases.

-3. Using LEFT JOIN to include all records from one table with matching records from another
+3. Using LEFT JOIN to include all records from one table, including those that don't have matching records in the other, and understanding how to interpret NULL values.

-4. Combining data from multiple tables using multiple joins
+4. Combining data from multiple tables using multiple joins, illustrating how to get data from three tables at once.

-5. Working with foreign key constraints to maintain data integrity
+5. Working with foreign key constraints to maintain data integrity, preventing orphaned records, and demonstrating how MySQL manages relationships between tables.

 These skills form the foundation for working with relational databases effectively.
 Understanding how to combine and relate data across multiple tables is crucial for building robust database applications.